-If you have abdominal pain, discomfort or other symptoms which your doctor believes are related to the stomach, intestine or bowel, your doctor may refer you to a surgeon for further investigations.
+If you have abdominal pain, discomfort or other symptoms which your general practitioner / doctor believes are related to the stomach, intestine or bowel, you may be referred to our gastroenterology team for further investigations.

 In order to ascertain the origin of your symptoms, it may be necessary to look inside your stomach and duodenum (small bowel) or inside the large bowel.
 These procedures are referred to as endoscopy (gastroscopy) or colonoscopy.

 Whilst scans are very useful tests for examining the inside of the abdomen, they do not allow your doctors to look at the inside of the stomach or bowel and always see what is going on in the intestinal lining.
 An endoscopy or gastroscopy looks at the stomach & duodenum (1st part of the small bowel) whilst a colonoscopy is used to study the large bowel.
 A flexible sigmoidoscopy is a colonoscopy that only looks at the 1st metre or so of the colon on the left side of the abdomen.
 These tests make it possible to examine the lining surface of the stomach, duodenum and colon in order to identify ulcers, tears, points of bleeding, polyps, infections, inflammatory conditions and early (or advanced) cancers.

 These tests also allow the specialist to take small samples of tissue (biopsies) which are then sent to the laboratory for examination under the microscope.

 A “scope” is essentially a small diameter flexible telescope equipped with a microchip camera and a bright light which allows the specialist to look directly inside the intestine to diagnose disease.

 The procedure is performed at the Specialist Medical Clinic as a day case/ambulatory procedure under intravenous sedation.
 Our team includes an anaesthetist whose job is to ensure you receive adequate safe sedation such that you are completely unaware of what is happening.